Sh3lldon/FullBypass/README.md

 After that the code will do 2 things.

-1. Firstly code will bypass AMSI using memory hijacking method and will rewrite some instructions in AmsiScanBuffer fuction.
+1. Firstly code will bypass AMSI using memory hijacking method and will rewrite some instructions in AmsiScanBuffer function.
 With xor instruction the size argument will be 0 and AMSI cannot detect future scripts and command in powershell.

 ![image](https://github.com/Sh3lldon/FullBypass/assets/78950174/4a444b4d-cfd1-47fd-9cc7-b9e2b92a2f12)

-2. Finally it will ask you your attacker IP and port to give you a powershell FullLanguage Mode reverse shell.
+2. Finally it will ask you your IP and port to give you a powershell FullLanguage Mode reverse shell.

 ![image](https://github.com/Sh3lldon/FullBypass/assets/78950174/5b6e609d-30aa-49ea-9fb1-ce5f82ff082e)